se-edu/guides/tutorials/javaFxPart2.md

 A comprehensive list of layouts and how they behave is available here from the [official documentation](https://openjfx.io/javadoc/17/javafx.graphics/javafx/scene/layout/package-summary.html).
 </box>

-One way to obtain the layout in the mockup is as follows.
+One way to obtain the layout in the mockup is as follows:

 <puml>
 @startuml